 It is always advisable to use a good conditioner after the shampooing process to bring back the balance of moisture in your hair.
 But going for a shampoo that already contains moisturizing oils and conditioning polymers gets your hair the best hydration possible.
 These additives are what alleviates the dryness that is often attributed to the shampooing process.

 When choosing a good conditioning shampoo, look for ingredients like dimethicone, panthenol, silicone, and glycerin because they are moisturizing and reduces hair friction, thereby neutralizing static and frizz.
-Plant-based derivatives such as coconut oil, argan, tea tree oil among many others have healing benefits for damaged hair and irritated scalp that comes with exposure to hard water.
+Plant-based derivatives such as coconut oil, argan, tea tree oil among many others have healing benefits for damaged hair and irritated scalp that come with exposure to hard water.
 Additionally, these conditioning oils are what also feeds hair with nourishment for stronger and healthier growth.

 Our Pick For The Best Shampoo For Hard Water

 Out of the bunch, Malibu C Hard Water Wellness Shampoo got all the characteristics we are looking for in the best shampoo for hard water.
 First, it is a chelating shampoo which means it is really formulated for the cleansing of heavy build-ups such as stubborn mineral deposits.

 As you may already know, shampoos are generally drying.
 The fact that the formulation leaves out the use of sulfate means it cleanses without disturbing hair’s natural production of sebum.
-It is also free from other controversial chemicals such as the paraben.
+It is also free from other controversial chemicals such as paraben.
 The gentle formula is ideal for everyday use and caters to all hair types including sensitive and chemically treated hair.

 But what really sets this shampoo apart from the other products featured here is the use of natural ingredients and antioxidants that nourishes and conditions hair to revive dullness while leaving a protective layer against hair-damaging pollutants.
 A hair cleanser and conditioner all-in-one?
 Count me in!